WEBSITES & BLOGS

 And that’s exactly why Workout for Women works for me.
 Offering a vast range of workouts – from yoga & pilates to HIIT & kickboxing, I can easily create a mix of fun workouts and minimize boredom.

-Another awesome thing about this app is that whenever we’re pressed for time (or having one of those days that we don’t want workout), we have the option of squeezing a workout in just 7 minutes flat.
+Another awesome thing about this app is that whenever we’re pressed for time (or having one of those days that we don’t want to work out), we have the option of squeezing a workout in just 7 minutes flat.
 What’s not to love?

 13 Things Mentally Healthy People Don’t Do by Amy Morin